kaby76/swigged.llvm/README.md

 was to compile Microsoft's [CIL](https://en.wikipedia.org/wiki/Common_Intermediate_Language), but was mothballed when Microsoft open sourced much of the .NET runtime, including RyuJIT.

-Swigged-LLVM recovers the SWIG wrapper for LLVM-C in Sharplang.
-Swigged-LLVM drops the CIL reader, and extends the API to contain additional LLVM-C functionality.
+Swigged.LLVM recovers the SWIG wrapper for LLVM-C in Sharplang.
+Swigged.LLVM drops the CIL reader, and extends the API to contain additional LLVM-C functionality.
 Swigged.llvm cleans up some of the problems with the original wrapper in SharpLang, adds more tests of the API, and adds several examples.

-Swigged.LLVM is built from a release from a clone of the LLVM git repository.
+Swigged.LLVM is built with binaries of a Git repository that is a clone of the LLVM git mirror.
 While there are downloadables from LLVM.org (http://releases.llvm.org/download.html#5.0.1), these binaries do not contain the LLVM infrastructure that Swigged.LLVM can use.
 The cloned repository contains tags and binaries for LLVM-C that Swigged.LLVM--or any program--can use.
 The repository address is https://github.com/kaby76/llvm .

 Note, I specifically chose not to publish the native library swigged-llvm-native.dll (.so) in Nuget.org as a separate sub-project.
 It makes no sense to use the native library by itself without the accompanying C# library Swigged.LLVM.dll.
 Further, Nuget.org is quite cluttered